Travel.State.Gov >

 Civil unrest and armed conflict occur throughout Burma.
 The level of civil unrest and armed conflict varies significantly between and within states and regions and may change at any time.

-Civil unrest and armed violence due to fighting between the military regime and various ethnic groups and militia occur in parts of Chin, Kachin, Kayin, Rakhine, and Shan States, as well as in Sagaing, and Magway regions.
+Civil unrest and armed violence due to fighting between the military regime and various ethnic groups and militias occur particularly in parts of Chin, Kachin, Kayin, Rakhine, and Shan States, as well as in Sagaing and Magway regions.

-Improvised explosive devices (IEDs) are used in the ongoing armed conflicts, including in the Yangon urban area.
-From January to July 2023, the U.S. Embassy in Rangoon confirmed an average of fourteen IEDs per month detonated against regime targets in the Yangon urban area, while an average of nine unexploded IEDs were discovered and safely disposed of per month.
-IEDs used in Yangon urban area tend to be designed for smaller impacts against specific targets.
-Outside of Yangon, IED attacks against checkpoints and other critical infrastructure have been designed for larger impact.
+Improvised explosive devices (IEDs) are used in the ongoing armed conflicts, including within the greater Rangoon area.
+From January to December 2023, the U.S. Embassy in Rangoon calculated an average of fifteen IEDs per month detonated against regime targets, while an average of eight unexploded IEDs were discovered and safely disposed of per month by security authorities.
+Outside of Rangoon, there have been IED attacks against checkpoints and other critical infrastructure.

-While land mines and unexploded ordnance (UXO) exist throughout Burma, the greatest concerns are in the areas of Shan, Chin, and Kachin.
+While land mines and unexploded ordnance (UXO) exist throughout Burma, NGOs working on this issue state the greatest concerns are in Shan, Chin, and Kachin State.
 The locations of landmines and UXO are often not marked or otherwise unidentifiable.

-The military regime arbitrarily enforces local laws, including carrying out random and wrongful detentions of U.S. citizens without due process.
-U.S. citizens traveling or residing in Burma may be detained without access to U.S. consular services or information about their alleged crime.
+The military regime arbitrarily enforces local laws, including often detaining individuals without respect for their fair trial guarantees or other applicable rights.
+Foreigners, including U.S. citizens, are not excluded from this practice.
+U.S. citizens traveling or residing in Burma may be detained and regime authorities could deny access to U.S. consular services or information about the alleged crime.

-U.S. citizens and other foreign nationals are not exempt from prolonged interrogations and extended detention without due process of law.
 Local law enforcement officials may detain and/or deport U.S. citizens for speaking out or protesting against the military regime, including on their personal social media accounts, and for sending private electronic messages critical of the military regime.
-Facebook and Twitter are banned in Myanmar; police have sought bribes from individuals using a VPN to access social media sites even though VPNs are not officially illegal.
+Facebook and X (Twitter) are banned in Burma.
+Police have sought bribes from individuals using a virtual private network (VPN) to access social media sites even though VPN use is legal.

 Burma has limited and/or inadequate healthcare and emergency medical resources due to critical staffing shortages in the public sector health workforce.
 Importation of medical supplies, including medicine, into Burma is not consistent and medical prescriptions and over-the-counter medicine may not be available.